Earlier this month, the Los Angeles Lakers were eliminated by the Phoenix Suns in six games in the first round of the Western Conference playoffs.

 Anthony Davis strain groin limited him throughout the series and the Lakers’ chances to advance into the second round.
-According to Christian Rivas, despite the injury forcing him to sit out most of game six, he recently shared that rere-aggravating the injury only set him back two weeks.
+However, Christian Rivas said that despite the injury forcing him to sit out most of game six, he recently shared that re-aggravating the injury only sets him back two weeks.

 “I’m gonna talk to my trainer, Ish (Jon Ishop), and see what their plan is,” Davis said.
 “He’ll probably call me tomorrow and we’ll figure that out, but no I don’t (the exact timeline).
 They said before, when it first happened, that a 10-14 day injury is usually what it is with a Grade 1, so after tonight where I re-aggravated it, I don’t know if it will be another 14 (days) or whatever, but I’ll talk to him tomorrow and try to see what the plan is.”